 The project also includes safety improvements to the Route 49 and Wade Boulevard intersection including traffic signal reconstruction and widening along Route 49 to provide longer eastbound and westbound left turn lanes from Route 49 to Wade Boulevard.
 A new right-turn lane will be added from Route 49 eastbound to Wade Boulevard.

 Also, the existing shoulders along Route 49 will be widened and reconstructed.
 All ramps at the interchange will be resurfaced along with new curbing, sidewalk, and lighting and drainage system improvements with two detention basins for water quality and treatment.
-The $10 million project will be completed in fall 2011.
+The $10 million project is scheduled to be completed in fall 2011.

-The project is estimated to create 130 construction jobs.
 Variable message signs will notify motorists of any upcoming traffic pattern changes at the interchange.
-NJDOT provides emergency roadway information, construction schedule updates and real time traffic information and images at www.nj511.info.
+NJDOT provides emergency roadway information, construction schedule updates and real time traffic information and images at www.511nj.org.